Cannabis as Alternative Medicine

 Conversely, researchers are only beginning to study the healing effects of terpenes.
 Specific concentrations of terpenes are what gives each cannabis strain its distinctive taste, smell, and unique bundle of therapeutic properties—antidepressant, anti-inflammatory, antioxidant, antifungal, anti-anxiety, among them.

 There is still much to learn about how cannabinoids and terpenes do all the amazing things they do.
 Evidence suggests that we may only have uncovered the tip of the iceberg.
 As new research catches up to ancient knowledge, cannabis is returning to its mainstream status.
-The wheel turns.Instagram did not return a 200.
+The wheel turns.Instagram has returned invalid data.